smucclaw/eu-ai-act/act.md

     d.  adoption of suitable risk management measures in accordance with the provisions of the following paragraphs.

-The risks referred to in this paragraph shall concern only those which may be reasonably mitigated or eliminated through the development or design of the high- risk AI system, or the provision of adequate technical information.
+The risks referred to in this paragraph shall concern only those which may be reasonably mitigated or eliminated through the development or design of the high-risk AI system, or the provision of adequate technical information.

 3. The risk management measures referred to in paragraph 2, point (d) shall give due consideration to the effects and possible interaction resulting from the combined application of the requirements set out in this Chapter 2, with a view to minimising risks more effectively while achieving an appropriate balance in implementing the measures to fulfil those requirements.